 Ranch homes are usually built on a concrete slab, though some can have a basement or crawl space.
-Cliff May, an architect who is credited with designing the first ranch-style home in the 1930s in California — once said that his design was intentional to create a more informal outdoor living space.
+Cliff May, the architect who is credited with designing the first ranch-style home in the 1930s in California, once said that his design was intentional to create a more informal outdoor living space.

 Many variations of the style have cropped up over time since May popularized ranch homes almost a century ago.
 Generally, these different ranch styles still have an open floor plan, flat design and easy access to outdoor areas, but there are some nuances.
 Here’s a look at a few types of ranch homes:

 This is the style that May originally designed, and it typically features Spanish architectural influences.
 Some people lump California ranch and suburban ranch styles together.

-Typically referred to as split-entry homes, these have two floors, one at slab level and one above.
+Sometimes referred to as split-entry homes, these have two floors, one at slab level and one above.
 You enter the home at a landing halfway between the floors and go up or down via short flights of stairs.

-Similar to the raised ranch but it has three levels.
-You’ll have a kitchen and living space, then a short set of stairs to additional rooms and more stairs leading to the bedrooms.
+A split-level is similar to a raised ranch, but it has three levels.
+Usually there’s a kitchen and living space in the middle, then a short set of stairs down to additional rooms and more stairs leading up to the bedrooms.

 These ranch homes have more elaborate designs reminiscent of fairytale cottages and might feature steep gables or decorative shingles and chimneys.
-Storybook ranch homes became popular in parts of California during the 1920s and 1930s.
+Storybook ranch homes first became popular in California.

 Pros and cons of living in a ranch home

-- It’s great for those with limited mobility.
-Dickerson and Harris agree that one of the main advantages of living in a ranch home is they’re easier to move around in.
-And that’s ideal for homeowners who are disabled or elderly homeowners with limited mobility.
+- Great for those with limited mobility: One of the main advantages of living in a ranch home is that they’re easier to move around in.
+That’s ideal for disabled or elderly homeowners, or anyone with mobility issues.

-- You might have less privacy.
-With bedrooms on a single level, you might feel like you have less privacy with living areas in close proximity than a home with multiple stories and bedrooms on varying levels.
-Same goes for the open floor plan; you may decide you want your living area to be completely separate from the dining area, for example.
+- Less privacy: With bedrooms and living areas all on a single level, you might feel like you have less privacy than in a home with the bedrooms upstairs.
+Same goes for the open floor plan; you may prefer your living area to be completely separate from the dining area or kitchen, for example.

-- It will cost significant money to do additions.
-If you want to increase the square footage of a ranch home, you either need to build a second story or build horizontally.
+- Expensive to enlarge: If you want to increase the square footage of a ranch house, you’ll likely need to build a second story.
 That can add considerable cost and time to a major home addition.

 Who are ranch homes best for?

 Sizes of ranch homes vary across the country, so it’s really your preference.
 Ranch homes can be as small as 700 square feet or sprawl to 3,000 square feet or more, depending on the area and how much land the home is built on.